hidekuma/flask-s3-viewer/README.md

-# Flask S3Up
+# TL;DR
-Flask S3Up is an extension for Flask that adds s3's browsing support to any Flask application.
+`FlaskS3Up` is an extension for Flask that adds s3's browsing support to any Flask application.

-## Support Python versions
+## Support Python versions and Dependencies
-- python >= 3.7
+- Python >= 3.7

-## Dependencies
 - boto3 >= 1.12.2

+---

 ## Installation
-- not ready
+- Not ready

 ### Using pip
 ```python
 pip install flask-s3up
 ```

+---

 ## Usage
 Import flask and flask_s3up
 ```python